A Quantum Heat Machine from Fast Optomechanics: Thermodynamic cycle

+As seen in Fig.~\ref{Fig:SequenceSimplified} \textit{c}), each imperfect squeezer $S\sb{j}^{\prime} \; \Br{j = 1,2}$ can be thought of as being a combination of a unitary squeezer and a cold thermal bath (with occupancy $\n_{C} < \n_{H}$).
+The unitary squeezer is $S\sb{j}$ (distinguished from $S\sb{j}^{\prime}$ by the lack of prime).

+In order to clearly illustrate the essential physics underpinning our machine we have chosen to take the limit in which both of these processes are effectively instantaneous.
+Discussion of the practicalities of this limit is contained below (`Experimental Feasibility') and Appendix~\ref{App:NonRWABath}.

-The interaction with the cold bath is modeled using Eqns~\eqref{Eqn:Xdot} and~\eqref{Eqn:Pdot}, with an occupancy $\n_{C} < \n_{H}$ and decay rate $\gamma$.
-To take the instantaneous interaction limit we fix the $\gamma t$ product, then let $t \rightarrow 0$.
-The resulting interaction is characterised by a new parameter, $\epsilon$, such that $\epsilon = 0$ corresponds to no loss and $\epsilon = 1$ is maximally lossy.
-We represent the homogeneous part of the transformation as $M_{C}$, and the covariance of the added noise by $V_{C}$.
+The interaction with the cold bath is modeled using \eqref{Eqn:Xdot} and~\eqref{Eqn:Pdot}, with an occupancy $\n_{C}$ (satisfying $1 \ll \n_{C} < \n_{H}$), decay rate $\gamma$, and interaction time $t_{C}$.
+To take the instantaneous interaction limit we fix the $\gamma t_{C}$ product, then let $t_{C} \rightarrow 0$.
+The resulting interaction is characterized by a new parameter, $\epsilon = 1-\e^{-\gamma t_{C}}$, such that $\epsilon = 0$ corresponds to no loss and $\epsilon = 1$ is maximally lossy.
+As with the hot bath, we represent the homogeneous part of the transformation as $M_{C}$, and the covariance of the added noise by $V_{C}$.

-As expected, the noise and loss only affect the momentum.
+As expected from \eqref{Eqn:VFF}, the noise and loss only affect the momentum.
+Further details are given in Appendix~\ref{App:NonRWABath}.